-On September 16, 2010, the Corporation entered into a management agreement with a management company to manage the School.
-The contract terminated on June 30, 2015.
-A new agreement was signed on June 23, 2015 for a term of five years commencing on July 1, 2015.
-The contract expires the earlier of June 30, 2020 or the termination date of the charter if the District chooses to early terminate or not to renew when expired.
+On February, 2020, the Corporation extended its management agreement, which originally commenced on July 1, 2006.
+The extension is for a term of five years commencing on July 1, 2020.
+The contract terminates the earlier of June 30, 2025 or the termination date of the charter if the District chooses to terminate or not to renew.

 The management company will manage and operate the School during the term of the agreement and is guaranteed a fee of \$500,000 plus contingent incentive fees.
 The incentive fees are calculated as the difference between the guaranteed fee and 15% of FEFP operational revenues, and subject to performance requirements as detailed in the management agreement.
-Current year management fees charged to operations totaled \$516,608.
+Current year management fees charged to operations totaled \$109,466.
+Any unearned incentive fees will be retained by the Corporation.
+Unearned incentive management fees totaling \$485,180 were retained by the Corporation for the year ended June 30, 2020.